Implementing basic Haskell lenses in twenty exercises

 lenses.)

-One more fantastic thing about Lens
+One more fantastic thing about Lenses is that they

 compose!
 Programmers love things that compose nicely.
 This composition